theandrew168/bronzebeard/README.md

 ## Setup
 All major operating system platforms are supported: Windows, macOS, and Linux.
-In order to utilize Bronzebeard's tools and features, you need to first download and install a recent version of [Python](https://www.python.org/downloads/).
+In order to utilize Bronzebeard, you need to download and install a recent version of [Python](https://www.python.org/downloads/).
-Follow the setup documentation on Python's website for whichever platform you are using.
+For more info, [Real Python](https://realpython.com/) has a great [installation and setup guide](https://realpython.com/installing-python/) that I recommend following.

 ### Windows
-The devices that Bronzebeard targets don't work well with Windows out of the box.
+The USB-based devices that Bronzebeard targets don't work well with Windows by default.
-They each need to be associated with the generic [WinUSB](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/winusb) driver.
+They each need to be associated with the generic [WinUSB](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/winusb) driver in order to be identified and programmed.
 The easiest way to accomplish this is with a tool called [Zadig](https://zadig.akeo.ie/).
 With the device attached to your computer (and in DFU mode, if applicable), use Zadig to assign the WinUSB driver to the device.

 ### macOS
-Everything should simply work out of the box on macOS!
+Once Python is installed, everything else should simply work out of the box!

 ### Linux
-If you'd like to program and interact with the device as a normal, non-root user, setup the following [udev](https://en.wikipedia.org/wiki/Udev) rules:
+If you'd like to program and interact with the device as a normal, non-root user, create the following [udev](https://en.wikipedia.org/wiki/Udev) rules file:
 ```
 # /etc/udev/rules.d/99-bronzebeard.rules